simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_data_util.md

 ## `_get_expression_table_name` function docstring

-Get a expression table name.
-This value will be switched whether current scope is event handler's one or not.<hr>
+Get an expression table name.
+This interface switches this value by the current scope is event handler's one or not.<hr>

 **[Returns]**